roboticsoutreach/smallpeice-docs/docs/simulator/usage.md

 ### Simulation of Time

 To allow the simulation to be run at various speeds, `time.sleep` must not be used.
-Instead, `robot.sleep` should be used.
+Instead, `utils.sleep` should be used.
 This allows the simulator to simulate the time your robot would be sleeping for.

 While the simulator does simulate the time taken for each call to our API, it does not simulate the time taken for general computation.
-This means that if you have a loop that does not contain a `robot.sleep`, the simulator will freeze as it waits for the loop to complete.
+This means that if you have a loop that does not contain a `utils.sleep`, the simulator will freeze as it waits for the loop to complete.
 If you find the timer is not advancing, or is very slow, you likely have a loop without a sleep.
-Generally, it is best practice to have a `robot.sleep` in every loop, even if it is a very short time.
+Generally, it is best practice to have a `utils.sleep` in every loop, even if it is a very short time.

 ### Reopening the Camera Overlay